 Function Compute supports API Gateway as an event source.
-You can configure Function Compute as the backend service for an API.
-When a request reaches an API Gateway whose backend service is set to Function Compute, the associated function is triggered.
-Function Compute then returns the execution result to API Gateway.
+Configure Function Compute as the backend service for an API, and API Gateway forwards incoming requests to the associated function and returns the execution result to the caller.

 Create an event function in the Function Compute 3.0 console.
 For more information, see Create an event function.